 Councillor Howard Lyons

 The Town Council is very sorry to announce that Councillor Howard Lyons sadly passed away during the Christmas period.
 Although relatively new to the Council, Howard was an enthusiastic and active member and he will be missed.
-His funeral is to be held in Golders Green, London on 15 January 2015.
+His funeral was held in Golders Green, London on 15 January 2015.

 ACTIVE TRAVEL MAPS